-English Church Architecture -
+English Church Architecture.

-KIRKBY LONSDALE, St. Mary (SD 612 788) (April 2009)
+KIRKBY LONSDALE, St. Mary (SD 612 788),

-(Bedrock: Carboniferous Dinantian Subsystem, Great Scar Limestone)
+(Bedrock: Carboniferous Dinantian Subsystem, Great Scar Limestone.)

 St. Maryís is formed of a W. tower, a narrow nave and chancel without structural division, lean-to N. and S. aisles which are wider than the nave and extend the full length of the building from the W. wall of the tower to the E. wall of the sanctuary, an independently-gabled outer N. aisle of similar length, and a little S. porch.
-Its history of construction is complicated and ambiguous, and almost impossible to unravel from visual inspection alone without recourse to Pevsner’s “Buildings of England” (“Cumberland and Westmorland” volume, pub.
-Penguin, 1967) or the church guide (by Marjorie Mellor, pub. the Friends of St. Mary’s, Kirkby Lonsdale, 2001), but the latter is itself a muddled piece of work, notwithstanding its glossy format, which begins in the way it is destined to continue, with a building plan printed on the inside of the front cover, drawn in colours that fail to correspond with those set out in the key.
+Its history of construction is complicated and ambiguous, and almost impossible to unravel from visual inspection alone without recourse to Nikolaus Pevsnerís 'Cumberland and Westmorland' volume of The Buildings of England (Harmondsworth, Penguin, 1967, pp. 264-265) or the church guide (Marjorie Mellor, St. Maryís, Kirkby Lonsdale, 2001), but the latter is itself a muddled piece of work, notwithstanding its glossy format, which begins in the way it is destined to continue, with a building plan printed on the inside of the front cover, drawn in colours that fail to correspond with those set out in the key.
 In fact, this is a church whose external appearance tells such a partial story of its development, that it is more instructive to begin its examination inside.
-This comes as a dramatic surprise, although it is easy to be overwhelmed by complications as one examines the church in more detail, not least because although all three arcades are seven bays long, not a single bay of the nave and chancel arcades is the same width as the next, while the arcade between the inner and outer N. aisles manages not only to cover the distance of the nave and chancel arcades but the breadth of the tower also.
+This comes as a dramatic surprise, although it is easy to be overwhelmed by complications as one examines the church in more detail, not least because although all three arcades are seven bays long, not a single bay of the nave and chancel arcades is the same width as its neighbours, while the arcade between the inner and outer N. aisles manages not only to cover the length of the nave and chancel, but the breadth of the tower also.

 If so, it never appears to have been built and instead, when operations resumed, perhaps around 1160-90, a somewhat less bulky form of construction was preferred.
-Thus the three western bays of the S. arcade, though of similar height to their northern counterparts, are formed of arches bearing two narrow flat-chamfered orders, springing from a rectangular respond to the west and round piers of narrower diameter, and perhaps it was also at this time that work began on the tower, as suggested by the W. doorway (illustrated below right), composed of four orders, clearly once all differently carved though very worn today, supported on circular shafts with leaf volute capitals, the two outer orders of which have been renewed.
-The tower (shown left from the west) rises unbuttressed, in four stages, enclosed within by walls on either side (i.e. instead of being carried on arches), and seems to have been encompassed by the aisles from the outset, as indicated by the round-headed window in the S. aisle W. wall and the corresponding lancet in the N. aisle, suggesting that the date could scarcely have predated c.
+Thus the three western bays of the S. arcade, though of similar height to their northern counterparts, are formed of arches bearing two narrow flat-chamfered orders, springing from a rectangular respond to the west and round piers of narrower diameter, and perhaps it was also at this time that work began on the tower, as suggested by the W. doorway (illustrated below left), composed of four orders, clearly once all differently carved though very worn today, supported on circular shafts with leaf volute capitals, of which the two outer orders have subsequently been renewed.
+The tower (shown below right, viewed from the west) rises unbuttressed, in four stages, enclosed within by walls on either side (i.e. instead of being carried on arches), and seems to have been encompassed by the aisles from the outset, as indicated by the round-headed window in the S. aisle W. wall and the corresponding lancet in the N. aisle, suggesting that the date could scarcely have predated c.
 1190 (but see the entry on Ripon Cathedral for what appears to have been an even earlier employment of the pointed arch in northern England).
 That the aisles were then very narrow is probably witnessed by the positions of these windows, off-centre towards the tower.
-(The narrow round-arched doorway in the N. aisle W. wall seems likely to have been re-set.)
+(The narrow round-arched doorway in the N. aisle W. wall has probably been re-set.)
 The upper stages of the tower now have Perpendicular or Tudor details but inside the building, the tower arch to the nave is Norman, formed of a simple flat-chamfered order supported on abaci, while above, a restored window consists of two round-headed lights carried on shafts with scalloped capitals, set within a larger round arch surrounded by another chamfer.
 Then - according to this scenario - once construction of the tower was underway and the three western arches of the S. arcade were complete, it would appear that the eastward extension of the nave and aisles was undertaken, involving the addition of four further bays to the nave arcades, now in pointed, Early English form, with double-flat-chamfered arches supported on piers alternately circular and octagonal.
-The building was then finished with a flourish with the construction of an excellent group of tall, very slightly stepped lancets in the chancel E. wall, set in deep splays and adorned with detached shafts in shaft-rings, with capitals based on waterleaf and stiff leaf.
+The building was then finished with a flourish with the construction of a chancel terminating with an excellent group of tall, very slightly stepped lancets in the E. wall, set in deep splays and adorned with detached shafts in shaft-rings, with capitals based on waterleaf and stiff leaf.

 Fortunately after this lengthy attempt to unravel this perplexing building history, a description of the furnishings of the church can be given briefly, for in this respect, there is little here that really demands attention.
-The most important item is probably the pulpit (shown in the thumbnail, left), whose interest is enhanced by its being dated “1619” on the board below the desk, but if one is suspicious of its small size at such a time, formed of only two tiers of panels, one is right to be so, for the church guide declares it to be a reconstruction produced in 1866 from pieces of a former three-decker.
+The most important item is probably the pulpit, whose interest is enhanced by its being dated 1619 on the board below the desk, but if one is suspicious of its small size at such a time, formed of only two tiers of panels, one is right to be so, for the church guide declares it to be a reconstruction produced in 1866 from pieces of a former three-decker.
 The wrought iron screens around the chancel are Victorian, as is the attractive reredos with mosaic panels set in an alabaster superstructure, featuring an Agnus Dei in the centre and, on either side, roundels containing the symbols of the Evangelists.
 Finally, the building displays a number of eighteenth century wall monuments, one of which requires particularization.
-This is a very affecting Classical monument dedicated to "Jane, wife of Francis Webster, architect, and daughter of George Slater of Spital, yeoman, died 26th August, 1805, aged 34".
-It is almost certainly carved by her husband who, together with his sons, ran a firm of "builders and marble-cutters" in Kendal, that continued in business from around 1790 to 1850 ("Dictionary of British Sculptors: 1660-1851", by Rupert Gunnis, pub.
-The Abbey Library, 1951).
+This is a very affecting Classical monument dedicated to 'Jane, wife of Francis Webster, architect, and daughter of George Slater of Spital, yeoman, died 26th August, 1805, aged 34'.
+It was almost certainly carved by her husband who, together with his sons, ran a firm of 'builders and marble-cutters' in Kendal, that continued in business from around 1790 to 1850 (Rupert Gunnis, Dictionary of British Sculptors: 1660-1851, London, The Abbey Library, 1951, p.
+418).